Here is our guide: how to make your 60-Second Intro video stand out and make an impact.

 You can sit down and film on a laptop, or on your phone if you feel more comfortable, although try not to move it around, as giving your potential employer a rollercoaster experience is not the best start.

-Do one or two prep takes to ensure that the video is filming properly and that the sound is being picked up with no background noise.
+Do one or two prep takes to ensure that your 60-Second Intro video is filming properly and that the sound is being picked up with no background noise.

 Step 3 – Prepare yourself